Bounds on Cheeger-Gromov invariants and simplicial complexity of triangulated manifolds

-\begin{remark} As the construction, a covering of a cycle is a cycle again.
-By the definition of $G$-colored $n$-polyhedron and the finiteness of $G$, the covering of $P$ with respect to $B$ endowed with a vertex set of group elements has $+B$ and $-B$ in its boundary with the same group element at their vertices.
-Thus we can {\emph geometrically} identify $+B$ and $-B$ on the boundary of a covering of $P$.
-For example, if we assume $\lvert G \rvert=5$, $P$ in the previous example has a covering with respect to $a$ below: \end{remark}
+\begin{remark} Note that a covering of a cycle, constructed as described in Definition \ref{def:covering}, is again a cycle.
+Moreover, since the covering is a $G$-colored $n$-polyhedron endowed with a vertex set of group elements, and $G$ is finite, the boundary of the covering contains $+B$ and $-B$ with the same group element assigned to their vertices.
+This allows us to \emph{geometrically} identify $+B$ and $-B$ on the boundary of a covering of $P$. \end{remark}

-We may \emph{inductively} construct a tower of coverings.
+We can construct a tower of coverings inductively.